RT @nerdytribe: Everything on TeePublic is 35% off through Sunday! From t-shirts to coffee mugs, all of your favorite designs are marked do…

 For clarification, these are shows of all ages, and not just first seasons, this also goes for the dramas and reality shows.
 Lets face it, comedies were a mess this year as they have been for a while.
 The networks seem completely incapable of discovering humor that will click with an audience and what won’t.

 Things are not going to be any easier this season.
 The crops of shows that are upcoming is a whole new slew of shows that just left me cold.
 There is nothing that is really standing out to me as a surefire hit, and that’s not a good thing.
-And with overall viewership of network television having dropped nine percent this season, the pool of potential viewers is dwindling.
+And with overall viewership of network television having dropped yet again, the pool of potential viewers is dwindling.
 Every network needs a breakout hit.